danbz/aesthetic-programming/source/7-VocableCode/Readme.md

   text(getQueer, this.xxxxx, this.yyyyy);
 }
 ```
-*Sketch 1: Snippets of Vocable Code concerning textuality*
+*Figure 7.3: Snippets of Vocable Code concerning textuality*

 ### Type
-`loadFont` (in Line 4) supports opentype font style (.otf and .ttf) and returns a PFont object through `withPride` in Sketch 1 above.
+`loadFont` (in Line 4) supports opentype font style (.otf and .ttf) and returns a PFont object through `withPride` in Figure 7.3 above.

 "Gilbert_TypeWithPride.otf" is a free font licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, and can be downloaded from the Internet[^font] (www.typewithpride.com).
 It is designed to honor the memory of Gilbert Baker the creator of the iconic Rainbow Flag who died in 2017.

 ![](ch7_2.jpg){: .medium}
-:   *Figure 7.3: The font Type with Pride.
+:   *Figure 7.4: The font Type with Pride.
 Image from https://www.typewithpride.com/*

 `textFont()` (in Line 16) means to get ready to print out or write the text with the chosen font, and in this case was previously defined through the returned PFont object `withPride`.